 Place: Field Road Park – 96 Field Road, Somers, CT 06071

 Entry Fee: $5 - Online registration only!

 The Connecticut Department of Public Health sets the COVID protocol we must follow.
-As we have come to learn, these protocols change regularly.
+As we have come to learn, these protocols can change quickly.
 Be flexible.
 Be cool.
 Be respectful.
 At the moment, there are no specific protocols to abide by.
 Should that change, we will communicate that through this website.
 If you need clarification on a protocol, see me (Scott), but don't plan on arguing with me - It's my way, or the highway.

 Correct Bib Wear & Care